NicoZweifel/kotlin.js-react-fullstack-mpp-template/README.md

 - Since all the samples and templates i could find were using npm-create-kotlin-react-app or using outdated/obsolete libraries, i created one from scratch.

-- This is a sample/template for a multi-platform project targeting Jvm for the server and Js for the frontend.
+- This is a sample/template for a multi-platform project targeting jvm backend and js frontend.

+Includes:

-- There is a common module for sharing code between the 2 targets + tests for each target.
+- Common module for sharing code between the 2 targets.

-- There is no packages-config.json or webpack-config.js, everything is done with gradle.
+- There is no packages-config.json or webpack-config.js in the project folder, everything is built using gradle.

 - Task that runs the packaged .jar:

 > ./gradlew run

-dependencies used:
+dependencies used for js target:

 ```kt
 val jsMain by getting {